 Spinal Physiological Motion Simulation

 Fig. 7a shows the validation experiments for the SPMS.
-An inferred optical mark fixed on the movement platform of the SPMS, and an inferred optical tracker (NDI Polaris®) can record the position of the SPMS by tracking the marks.
+An infrared optical mark fixed on the movement platform of the SPMS, and an infrared optical tracker (NDI Polaris®) can record the position of the SPMS by tracking the marks.
 Fig. 7b shows the control software of the SPMS, which provides five control waves due to the aforementioned five flow waves of ventilators.